kiancross/unifed-protocol/Security.md

 ##### Warning

 Some libraries may give the hash output as hex (rather than binary).
-In such a case, when Base64 encoding, you must convert from hex to Base64, *not* plain text to Base64.
+In such a case, when Base64 encoding, you must convert from hex to Base64, *not* binary to Base64.

 ### Creating the `Signature` Header

 #### Step 1
 Make the public key available at `/fed/key`.

-If your server does not support this security proposal, then the `/fed/key` endpoint should return a `501 Not Implemented` error.
+* If your server does not support this security proposal, then the `/fed/key` endpoint should return a `501 Not Implemented` error.

 #### Step 2
-Construct the following string based on the values from the HTTP response (note that there is a line ending `\n` on all lines apart from the last):
+Construct the following string based on the values from the HTTP request (note that there is a line ending `\n` on all lines apart from the last):

 ```